urbit/urbit/pkg/hs/urbit-uruk/skew.md

 code: if I give you a value, you have no way of knowing it has been jetted.
 In SKEW, there's no need to do that because the jet hint is pure and part of the value of the function.
-Unlike Nock 4K, SKEW is entirely pure: if I give you a value, you can see whether it has a jet annotation.
+Unlike Nock 4K, SKEW is entirely pure: if I give you a value, you can see whether it has a jet annotation, and you can properly serialize that this value has a jet annotation.

 Our final requirement is being able to virtualize computations: we must have a way of running a function which we don't know if it will error by infinite